 Antoni Gaudi: Using your talents to the full

-You will need to able to show images on a large screen, and be able to make the hall darker, to show these images at their best.
+You will need to able to show images on a large screen and make the hall darker, to show these images at their best.

-If your class have been involved in a design-and-make project, this assembly will provide an excellent brief opportunity for a few individuals to show-and-tell what they’ve made.
+If your class have been involved in a design-and-make project, this assembly provides an excellent opportunity for a few individuals to show-and-tell what they’ve made.